zompinc/efcore-extensions/README.md

 });
 ```

-translates into the following SQL:
+translates into the following SQL on SQL Server:

 ```sql
 SELECT MAX([t].[Col1]) OVER(ORDER BY [t].[Col2]) AS [Max]